-Funding for module fees up to the Post Graduate Diploma is available from the Welsh Assembly Government via the National Leadership and Innovation Agency for Healthcare (NLIAH).
-Funding is available to individuals who work within the NHS in Wales and the number of funded modules available for each discipline is set each year by NLIAH using workforce planning figures.
+Funding for module fees up to the Post Graduate Diploma is available from the Welsh Assembly Government via Workforce, Education and Development Services (WEDS).
+Funding is available to individuals who work within the NHS in Wales and the number of funded modules available for each discipline is set each year by WEDS using workforce planning figures.

 For further information please contact the Programme Manager:Mrs Gina NewburyPosition: Lecturer - Primary Care and Public Health Nursing

 Email: firstname.lastname@example.orgTelephone: +44 (029) 20 91 7836Extension: 7836

 Cardiff School of Nursing and Midwifery StudiesEmail: email@example.comPhone: +44 (0)29 2068 7766Address:Cardiff UniversityTy Dewi SantHeath Park CampusCardiffCF14 4XN